Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Seed for modified field equations

 where we use the symbol $\overset{\bullet}{=}$ do denote an equality holding in a cosmologicaly symmetric situation.
 With the standard $\Lambda$CDM-interpretation, one would have $V_\mu \coloneqq \sqrt{\rho_{\text{(DM)}}} u^\nu g_{\mu\nu}$.
 Similarly, the second relation in \eqref{eq:EOMlambdaCDM} implies

 where $\Lambda$ is \emph{a priori} a scalar function (generally, non-constant) and the minus sign is purely conventional.

-As already stated, our aim in this paper is to consider a \textit{minimal} metric-affine extension of the $\Lambda$CDM model.
-This corresponds to the idea that the degrees of freedom describing dark matter and dark energy in a cosmologically symmetric situation are the only ones necessary to desribe the dynamics of these entities in all situations.

-In other words, stepping now aside from the cosmological symmetry context, under this ``minimality'' hypothesis, no extra quantities or terms appear, hence we can simply replace $\overset{\bullet}{=}$ by a strict equality.
+\textbf{Step 2.} Leaving now the cosmologically symmetric context and going back to the general one, we build a \textit{minimal} metric-affine extension of the $\Lambda$CDM model equations, in the sense that the terms (``degrees of freedom'') describing dark matter and dark energy in a cosmologically symmetric situation are the only ones necessary to desribe the dynamics of these entities in all situations.
+Under this ``minimality'' hypothesis, no extra quantities or terms appear, hence we can simply replace $\overset{\bullet}{=}$ by a strict equality.
 This gives

 with $\underline{V} = g_{\mu\nu}V^\mu \diff x^\nu$ for a given vector field $V = V^\mu \partial_\mu$ obtained from the quantities defining the metric-affine geometry; that is $V = V\left(\metric, \partial\metric, \cdots, \partial\cdots\partial\metric; \tens{L}, \partial\tens{L}, \cdots, \partial\cdots\partial\tens{L}\right)$, and